Research

 We aim to improve the knowledge of how surface (above-ground) and near-surface infrastructure may be susceptible to failure, in addition to issues related to urban heat island, rockfall hazards, slope instability, underground excavation, wellbore instability, wellbore sand production, and instability of underground openings in rocks, etc. We are interested in addressing hazard mitigation of natural and built infrastructure in surface and near-surface systems from the geological engineering perspective.

-We also investigate the risks associated with mechanical integrity in geological and environmental systems to improve sustainability.
+We also investigate the risks associated with mechanical integrity in geological and environmental systems.

 Geologic Storage of CO2 and Hydrogen

-Geologic CO2 and hydrogen sequestration are efficient carbon-reduction technologies that combat greenhouse gas emissions and mitigate their impact on climate change by storing CO2 and H2 in geologic formations.
+Geologic CO2 and hydrogen sequestration are efficient technologies to reduce greenhouse gas emissions by storing CO2 and H2 in geologic formations.
 Geomechanics is critical to the success of storing these gases in geologic formations.
 Some of the problems our research is tackling are the characterization of storage reservoirs, changes in in-situ pressure and temperature due to gas injection, and the integrity of overlying caprock.

-Also, we are developing novel numerical models and CO2-utilization technologies to reduce greenhouse gas emissions and mitigate climate change.
+Also, we are developing novel numerical models and CO2-utilization technologies to reduce greenhouse gas emissions.